Intellectual Property Policy

 Course and educational material

-4.10 UTS does, however, grant staff who create course and educational material full access (via a free, perpetual and irrevocable licence) to use their own teaching and educational material for their own academic use.
+4.11 UTS does, however, grant staff who create course and educational material full access (via a free, perpetual and irrevocable licence) to use their own teaching and educational material for their own academic use.

 Management of intellectual property at UTS

-4.14 UTS will evaluate, determine and pursue the broadest range of options in the management of university-owned intellectual property.
+4.15 UTS will evaluate, determine and pursue the broadest range of options in the management of university-owned intellectual property.
 This may require limiting disclosure of confidential information and deferring publication of research outcomes and the preparation and filing of applications to register intellectual property rights.

-Reporting of research-generated intellectual property
+Reporting of research intellectual property

-Distribution of financial benefit
+Distribution of benefit

-4.19 Any financial benefit that UTS may receive as a consequence of the university’s ownership and management of its course and educational material will be solely for the benefit of the university.
+4.21 Any financial benefit that UTS may receive as a consequence of the university’s ownership and management of its course and educational material will be solely for the benefit of the university.

-4.20 Financial benefit from the management of specific university-owned intellectual property resulting from research will be used as follows:
+4.22 Financial benefit from the management of specific university-owned intellectual property resulting from research will be used as follows:

-- First, UTS will seek to recover all costs incurred by the university in relation to the management of that intellectual property.
+- UTS will seek to recover all costs incurred by the university in relation to the management of that intellectual property.

 Complaints